sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/building_uboot.md

 Whilst an understanding of how the build script ([`build.sh`](https://github.com/sel4devkit/maaxboard-uboot/blob/main/build.sh)) functions is not required for most use cases, such information is useful in case the developer has a need to modify the script.
 For example, it may be necessary to adapt the script for a different board or to update the script to use a different version or fork of U-Boot.

-It is worth noting that `build.sh` does not produce a U-Boot image containing HDMI firmware, i.e. it builds an image only suitable for use of the board in 'headless' mode.
-If display output is required the build script will need to be modified to configure U-Boot with the device tree variant and include firmware for the desired display output (e.g. HDMI or MIPI-DSI)

 This section seeks to document the origins of the script and provide guidance on potential modifications.

 ### Origin and rationale